-ACTING (3217)
+ACTING I (3217)

-Grades 9 - 12 Level - Academic (Honors by contract)
+Grades 9 - 12 Level - (Honors by contract)

-Semester - 2.5 credits Prerequisite: None
+Semester - 2.5 credits

+Prerequisite: None

 This basic acting course allows students, regardless of their ability or future aspirations, to build their own self-confidence.
 It will emphasize improvisation, vocal and physical skills, use of imagination and observation, sensory and emotional recall and scene and monologue work.
 Fulfills half of the Visual and Performing Arts graduation requirement.

-ADVANCED ACTING (3218)
+ACTING II (3218) (formally Advanced Acting)

-Grades 9 - 12 Level - Academic (Honors by contract)
+Grades 9 - 12 Level - (Honors by contract)

-Semester - 2.5 credits Prerequisite: Acting
+Semester - 2.5 credits Prerequisite: Acting I

-This course is a continuation of acting, with an emphasis on rehearsal and performance techniques, in-depth character development and monologue and scene work.
-In addition, the course will emphasize script analysis and subtext.
+This course is a continuation of acting, with an emphasis on performance styles throughout Theatre History.
+Students will continue to focus on building ensemble and the acting craft while creating original work.
 Fulfills half of the Visual and Performing Arts graduation requirement.

+Acting III (3220) New Course Added

+Grades 10 - 12 Level - (Honors by contract)

+Semester - 2.5 credits

+Prerequisites: Acting I & II

+This course utilizes Acting Skills to explore Theatre for Social Change, including devising an original piece speaking to a topic important to the students.
+Skills focused on include ensemble work, character work and devising and collaborative writing.

 TECHNICAL THEATER (3213)

-Grades 9-12 Level - Academic (Honors by contract)
+Grades 9-12 Level - (Honors by contract)

 Semester - 2.5 credits

 Prerequisite: None

-This class will deal with learning proper use of lighting and sound equipment for theater production.
-Individual progress will be in the practical portion of the course.
-Students learn the process of set design, poster design, costume design, lighting design and sound design.
-Learn how to build a model from set designs.
-Student will be introduced to the use of power tools and safety measures taken in the use of these tools.

-DANCE:
+This class will serve as an introduction to the various elements that occur "backstage" of a theater production.
+Students will learn their way around a theater and a stage, jobs in the theater and the foundations of stage management, The course will touch upon the basics of multiple areas of design, including sets, costumes and lighting.
+Creative assignments will accompany the academic work.

+FILM MAKING (3215)

+Grades 10 -12 Level - (Honors by contract)

+Semester - 2.5 credits Prerequisite: None

+This class is an introduction to many aspects of film and filmmaking including: various jobs in the film industry; basics of cinematography (angles, composition); elements of lighting and sound; screenplay format.
+Students will work towards articulating how filmmaking techniques affect an audience's understanding and

+experience of the films they watch.